 was unaware that 'The Simpsons' is a television show.
 "I was very surprised when they approached me because I thought The Simpsons was a newspaper cartoon.
 So when they called, I said, 'Do a voice?
 I don't understand, it's a TV program?'
 They thought I was joking," he continues, chuckling, "but I was not."
 See more

-Composed by Gustav Mahler See more
+Written by Carl Orff See more